SummaryRead the full fact sheet

 - becoming more clingy towards a parent or carer – for example wanting to be held more than usual, wanting to be with parents or carers, asking about fire, seeking reassurance

-- changes to sleeping or eating patterns, or both
+- changes to or eating patterns, or both

-- the emergence of new physical complaints – such as stomach ache or headache
+- the emergence of new physical complaints – such as or

-- changes in mood – such as being more easily irritable, or shutting down
+- changes in – such as being more easily irritable, or shutting down

 - changes in a child's behaviour or learning at school

-- appearing on edge and frightened – for example, being more easily startled, developing new fears, having nightmares or regression in behaviour.
+- appearing on edge and frightened – for example, being more easily startled, developing new , having or regression in behaviour.

 If you (or one of your child’s carers) notice these or other changes then it is important to ask the child what they are worried about.
 Talk to them in a way that is open and appropriate to their age.
 Listen to their questions and fears and show them that you understand.